halchemylab/i-ching-reading-streamlit-app/README.md

     *   **Changing Lines:** Specific advice for lines that are in a state of transformation.
 *   **Bilingual Display:** All classical texts are presented in both English and the original Chinese.
 *   **AI-Powered Contemplation (Optional):** Leverage the power of modern AI to receive a thoughtful, personalized interpretation of your reading, weaving together the various elements of the hexagrams into a cohesive narrative.
+*   **Reading Journal:** Save your readings to a personal journal to track your journey and reflect on the guidance you've received over time.
 *   **Suggest a Question:** If you're unsure what to ask, the app can suggest a question to help you get started.
 *   **Responsive Design:** The app is designed to work on both desktop and mobile devices.